If you’re having trouble finding a good horse colic treatment, Happy Earth just might help.

-Some vets recommend grazing over feeding only a few hours out of the day.
+For example, some vets recommend grazing over feeding only a few hours out of the day.

-The philosophy is because horses evolved as grazers, free choice feeding helps.
+The philosophy is because horses evolved as grazers, free-choice feeding helps.

-Other vets recommend keeping hay in the stomach to buffer out the acidity.
+On the other hand, other vets recommend keeping hay in the stomach to buffer out the acidity.

 TCVM Philosophy on Chronic Horse Colic